davidcreativeuk/nidirect-prototypeForm/userGuide.md

     <input class="govuk-input " id="firstname" name="firstname" type="text">
 </div>
 ```
-    The error message should describe what to do when the question hasn’t been answered.

-    The prototype kit will only show your error message if, when the ‘save and continue’ button is pressed, the question hasn’t been answered.

 5. Make sure each input and error component has a unique `id`.